Properness criteria for families of coherent analytic sheaves: Families of arbitrary dimension

 \begin{thm} Let $X$ be a compact complex manifold endowed with a strong $(d,d')$-degree system induced by a system of strictly positive $\partial\bar\partial$-closed differential forms, where $0\leq d'\leq d$.
 Let further $F$ be a family over $S$ of $d$-dimensional sheaves on $X$, where $S$ is a connected smooth parameter space.
 Suppose that general fibres of $F$ are $(d,d')$-semistable and let $Z\subset S$ be the union of the non-flatness locus of $F$ with the closed analytic subset of $S$ parametrizing non-$(d,d')$-semistable sheaves.
 Let further $K\subset S$ be a compact subset.
-Then there exist a proper modification $S'\to S$ and a coherent sheaf $F'$ on $X\times S'$ such that $F'$ is flat over $S'$, all fibers of $F'$ over $K\times_SS'$ are $(d,d')$-semistable and $F'$ coincides with $F_{S'}$ over $(S\setminus Z)\times_SS'$. \end{thm} \begin{proof} It is clear that we only need to deal with the finitely many irreducible components of $Z$ which meet the compact set $K$.
+Then there exist a proper modification $S'\to S$ and a coherent sheaf $F'$ on $X\times S'$ such that $F'$ is flat over $S'$, all fibres of $F'$ over $K\times_SS'$ are $(d,d')$-semistable and $F'$ coincides with $F_{S'}$ over $(S\setminus Z)\times_SS'$. \end{thm} \begin{proof} It is clear that we only need to deal with the finitely many irreducible components of $Z$ which meet the compact set $K$.
 In the sequel we will assume for simplicity of notation that all irreducible components of $Z$ meet $K$.
-The idea of the proof is on one hand to try to reduce the dimension of the bad set $Z$ for a suitable subsheaf of $F$ constructed by a similar procedure to that which is used in the proof of Theorem \ref{thm:dimension one}.
-On the other hand it will be convenient to work in the case when $Z$ is a simple normal crossings divisor and $F$ is flat over $S$.
+The idea of the proof is on one hand to try to reduce the dimension of the bad set $Z$ for a suitable subsheaf of $F$ constructed by a similar procedure to that which is used in the proof of Theorem \ref{thm:dimension one}; on the other hand it will be convenient to work in the case when $Z$ is a simple normal crossings divisor and $F$ is flat over $S$.
 We may reduce ourselves to this situation by repeatedly blowing up $S$ at smooth centers by Hironaka's flattening theorem \cite{Hir75}.
-Since under this requirement the dimension of $Z$ is maximal, we introduce a "badness index" $b$ in order to control the induction process in the following way: For any irreducible component $Z_i$ of $Z$ we say that a proper holomorphic map $\pi_i:Z_i\to B_i$ is {\em good (for $F$)} if the restrictions of $F$ to the fibers of $\pi_i$ are constant families.
+Since under this requirement the dimension of $Z$ is maximal, we introduce a "badness index" $b$ in order to control the induction process in the following way: For any irreducible component $Z_i$ of $Z$ we say that a proper holomorphic map $\pi_i:Z_i\to B_i$ is {\em good (for $F$)} if the restrictions of $F$ to the fibres of $\pi_i$ are {\em isotrivial}, i.e. the fibres of these restricted families are two by two isomorphic.
 Then we set $b_i$ to be lowest possible dimension of a base $B_i$ of such a good map, and $b$ to be the maximum among the $b_i$.
+If $Z$ is empty we assign to $F$ a negative badness index, $b=-\infty$ say.
 The strategy will be the following: we start with the flat family $F$ whose non-semistable locus is a divisor with simple normal crossings $Z=\sum_iZ_i$ and with badness index $b$.
 From this data we produce a subfamily $F'\subset F$, with $F'_{S\setminus Z}= F_{S\setminus Z}$ and with strictly smaller bad locus.
 If this bad locus is empty, then $F'$ is the family we were looking for and we stop.
 If not, after a suitable proper modification $S'\to S$ the pull-back of this non-semistable locus becomes a divisor with simple normal crossings $D'$ on $S'$ with badness index $b'$ for the family $F'_{S'}/\Tors_{S'}(F'_{S'})$ and such that $b'<b$.
 We work now with the family $F'_{S'}/\Tors_{S'}(F'_{S'})$ which may be supposed in addition to be flat over $S'$, by Hironaka's flattening theorem \cite{Hir75} again.
 It is clear that this process eventually stops.